Slow links, fast links, and the cost of gossip: Unified Upper Bounds

 \section{Unified Upper Bounds}

-Combining the results , we can run both push-pull and the spanner algorithm in parallel to obtain unified upper bounds for both the known and the unknown latencies cases.
-However, we point out that, for single source broadcast, push-pull works with small message sizes whereas the spanner algorithm does not (because of its reliance on DTG).
+Combining the results shown above, we can run both push-pull and the spanner algorithm in parallel to obtain unified upper bounds for both the known and the unknown latencies cases.
+However, we point out that, for information dissemination, push-pull works with small message sizes whereas the spanner algorithm does not (because of its reliance on DTG).
 Also, exchanging messages with the help of the spanner does not have good robustness properties whereas push-pull is inherently quite robust.
+For graphs that have small diameters, we can use the alternative pattern based algorithm as compared to the spanner based one.
+However, here we give our unified upper bounds based on the spanner algorithm of Section \ref{sec:spanner}.